awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-aws-proxy.md

 1. Ensure that the IAM user has access to create policies and roles in IAM\.
 You need to create an IAM policy and role in this walkthrough\.

 1. Create a new API named `MyDemoAPI`\.
-For more information, see [Tutorial: Build an API with HTTP non\-proxy integration](api-gateway-create-api-step-by-step.md)\.
+For more information, see [Tutorial: Build a REST API with HTTP non\-proxy integration](api-gateway-create-api-step-by-step.md)\.

 1. Deploy the API at least once to a stage named `test`\.
-For more information, see [Deploy the API](getting-started-lambda-non-proxy-integration.md#getting-started-deploy-api) in [Build an API Gateway API with Lambda integration](getting-started-with-lambda-integration.md)\.
+For more information, see [Deploy the API](getting-started-lambda-non-proxy-integration.md#getting-started-deploy-api) in [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.

-1. Complete the rest of the steps in [Build an API Gateway API with Lambda integration](getting-started-with-lambda-integration.md)\.
+1. Complete the rest of the steps in [Build an API Gateway REST API with Lambda integration](getting-started-with-lambda-integration.md)\.

 1. Create at least one topic in Amazon Simple Notification Service \(Amazon SNS\)\.
 You will use the deployed API to get a list of topics in Amazon SNS that are associated with your AWS account\.
 To learn how to create a topic in Amazon SNS, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html)\. \(You do not need to copy the topic ARN mentioned in step 5\.\)